 In level two, the students will continue to develop the skills learned in the first year.
 The emphasis is on developing a broader range of vocabulary and more complex sentence structure.
-Students who have successfully completed level I or who have demonstrated proficiency as determined through a language proficiency test or through teacher recommendation are eligible to take this course.
+Students who have successfully completed level I or who have demonstrated proficiency as determined through a language proficiency test or through teacher recommendation and a strong desire to continue the language are eligible to take this course.
+Fee: \$12-26